Elvin Jones: 1960–1966: Association with John Coltrane

+Jones (third from left) arriving in Amsterdam with John Coltrane, October 1963.
+Beside him is Dutch jazz programmer and critic Michiel de Ruyter.

 In 1960, he began playing with John Coltrane.
 By 1962, he had become an integral member of the classic John Coltrane Quartet along with bassist Jimmy Garrison and pianist McCoy Tyner.
 Jones and Coltrane would often play extended duet passages.
 This band is widely considered to have redefined "swing" (the rhythmic feel of jazz), in much the same way that Louis Armstrong, Charlie Parker, and others had done during earlier stages of jazz's development.
-Jones said of that period playing with Coltrane: "Every night when we hit the bandstand—no matter if we'd come five hundred or a thousand miles—the weariness just dropped from us.
+Jones said of that period playing with Coltrane, "Every night when we hit the bandstand—no matter if we'd come five hundred or a thousand miles—the weariness just dropped from us.
 It was one of the most beautiful things a man can experience.
 If there is anything like perfect harmony in human relationships, that band was as close as you can come."

 Jones stayed with Coltrane until early 1966.
 By then, Jones was not entirely comfortable with Coltrane's new direction, especially as his polyrhythmic style clashed with the "multidirectional" approach of the group's second drummer, Rashied Ali.
-"I couldn't hear what was going on...
+"I couldn't hear what was going on ...
 I felt I just couldn't contribute."

-Elvin Jones at Keystone Korner, San Francisco, California.
-April 22, 1980.

 Post-Coltrane career

-Jones remained active after leaving the Coltrane group, and led several bands in the late 1960s and 1970s that are considered influential groups.
+Jones remained active after leaving the Coltrane group and led several bands in the late 1960s and 1970s that are considered influential groups.
 Notable among them was a trio formed with saxophonist and multi-instrumentalist Joe Farrell and (ex-Coltrane) bassist Jimmy Garrison, with whom he recorded the Blue Note albums Puttin' It Together and The Ultimate.
 Jones recorded extensively for Blue Note under his own name in the late 1960s and early 1970s with groups that featured prominent as well as up and coming musicians.
 The two-volume Live at the Lighthouse showcases a 21- and 26-year-old Steve Grossman and Dave Liebman, respectively.
 Jones also played on many albums of the "modal jazz era", such as The Real McCoy with McCoy Tyner and Speak No Evil with Wayne Shorter.